 - WHY EVERY EMPLOYER SHOULD ADOPT A SOCIAL MEDIA NETWORKING POLICY, published in 2 parts in the August and September 2010 editing of Construction Equipment Distribution Journal.

-- Mr. Lavelle has also published several pieces in various Bar Association newsletters, and real estate publications.
+- Mr. Lavelle has also published multiple pieces in various Bar Association newsletters, and real estate publications.

 PAST INSTRUCTIONAL EXPERIENCES/ SPEECHES GIVEN

 Mr. Lavelle is currently an adjunct faculty member at John Marshall Law School, teaching a course in I.R.S.
 Practice and Procedure.
 He worked as an adjunct faculty member at William Rainey Harper College in Palatine, Illinois.
 As an adjunct faculty member, he taught courses in Business Law and Economics.

 Mr. Lavelle regularly speaks before the Illinois CPA Society and private accounting firms on matters of IRS collection issues, complex audit matters, and detecting, avoiding and defending potential tax fraud cases.